RitvikDayal/FTH-Task-MemberActivity/ReadMe.md

 }
 ```
 ### 2. GET member specific Log
-We can get meber specific log by using member id from the data base for example purpose we used the default database ID which can be replace by any regular expressin for production purpose.
+We can get meber specific log by using member id from the data base for example purpose we used the default database ID which can be replace by any regular expression for production purpose.

 ### Member IDs
 ----